Biography of John Napier (1550-1617)

 Absolutely no evidence exists in which european country Napier studied (University of Paris is highly likely and it is also probable that he spent some time in Italy, Germany and the Netherlands), but when he returned home in 1571, he was a scholar competent in Greek.

-In 1571 Napier returned in Edinburgh, to find his father imprisoned in Edinburgh Castle by the Queen's party, while the family home at Merchiston was occupied by the forces of the Regent, then besieging the town.
+In 1571 Napier returned in Edinburgh, to find his father imprisoned in Edinburgh Tower by the Queen's party, while the family home at Merchiston was occupied by the forces of the Regent, then besieging the town.
 The following year, 1572, when Merchiston Castle was bombarded by the guns of Edinburgh Castle, Napier sought refuge on one of the family estates at Gartness in Stirlingshire.
-There he met and fell in love with Elizabeth Stirling (1554-1579), daughter of a neighbouring landowner, Sir James Stirling, 4th Laird of Keir and of Cadder.
+There he met and fell in love with Elizabeth Stirling (1554-1579), daughter of a neighboring landowner, Sir James Stirling, 4th Laird of Keir and of Cadder.
 The couple married in 1572.
 Most of the estates of the Napier family were made over to John Napier and a castle was planned for the estate at Gartness.
 When the castle was completed in 1574, Napier and his wife took up residence there.

 Napier devoted himself to running his estates.
 This task he took very seriously and, being a great genius as an inventor, he applied his skills to these tasks.
 He approached agriculture in a scientific way and he experimented with: